armdev/micro-undertow-rest/README.md

 Original source from https://github.com/denissys/undertow-cdi-jaxrs-rest-api-json

-Updated from me to use real database, ready to use as micro service back end.
+Updated from me for use real database.